Mostly we code...sometimes we write. Every once in a while, we podcast.

 About Ryan

-I was born and raised in the Caribbean, moved to Minnesota over 20 years ago — don’t ask why, it’s a story to be told over beer.
+I was born and raised in the Caribbean, moved to Minnesota over 20 years ago — don’t ask why, it’s a story to be told over drinks.
 I love movies, music - metal, blues, 80's and reggae.
 Didn't have a firm idea what i wanted to be when i grew up, just went with the flow of things.
-I entered the world of Apple while I was in college and worked for the company for 6 years.
 Now I bring my prowess and experience to CodeWeavers!

 The following comments are owned by whoever posted them.
 We are not responsible for them in any way.